Long Entry Hallway Ideas: 15 Space-Smart Looks That Impress Instantly

 https://www.instagram.com/p/DEWHJYbML6a/

-This entry commits to pattern in a way that requires confidence.
-The floor features alternating squares of cream terrazzo and black terrazzo, creating a classic checkerboard that somehow reads as sophisticated rather than retro diner.
+This entry commits to pattern in a way that demands confidence.
+Alternating squares of cream terrazzo and black terrazzo create a classic checkerboard floor that somehow reads as sophisticated rather than retro diner chic.

-The glass and brass console table keeps visual weight light—solid furniture here would feel heavy against such a bold floor.
-A large round mirror with concave striped detailing reflects light without adding more pattern competition.
-The single piece of architectural photography (that appears to be the Flatiron Building) hangs on the end wall in a thin black frame, providing a focal point that works with the graphic quality of the floor.
+The rest of the space earns its restraint as a direct response to that bold floor.
+A glass and brass console keeps visual weight light.
+A round mirror with concave striped detailing reflects light without adding pattern competition.
+One piece of architectural photography in a thin black frame provides a clean focal point.

 Colorful Maximalist Entry with Galaxy Flooring